Grow fresh, convenient edibles in a raised garden bed in your own yard

 Learn how to choose a location for your raised bed, how to set it up, and how to plant and maintain your vegetables in this guide.

 WHAT YOU NEED FOR THIS PROJECT

-Put your raised bed kit together according to the manufacturer’s instructions.
+• Put your raised bed kit together according to the manufacturer’s instructions.
 Some kits are stackable, so you can grow plants with long root stems.

-Water regularly if rainfall is scarce.
-Plants need about 1 inch of water weekly once they are actively growing.
+• Plants need about one inch of water a week once they are up and actively growing.